Analysis: LeBron feels great, on pace to pass Kareem | Times Leader

 By TIM REYNOLDS

-When LeBron James gets his sixth point on Tuesday during the Los Angeles Lakers’ game at Brooklyn, it’ll put him up to 36,387 in his career.
+When LeBron James scored his sixth point on Tuesday during the Los Angeles Lakers’ game at Brooklyn, it meant he had reached 36,387 in his career.

 “As I’ve continued to climb the ranks, it is natural, human, to look at it and see where you are and see if it’s even possible, see if you’re capable,” James said.